 Howard Burch is a renowned television producer, who is behind many television shows and films.
 He has been a Drama Executive at Channel 4 and is presently Executive Producer at Kudos.
 His television credits include Spooks, Hustle, Ashes to Ashes, Moving Wallpaper and Echo Beach and film credits include Pure starring Kiera Knightley.
 Howard is a great supporter and contributor to the University’s School of Arts & Media.

 Graeme Burnett, Doctor of Business Administration

 Graeme is an alumnus of the University, graduating with a BSc Chemical Engineering.
 He is Senior Vice-President Fuel Optimisation of Delta Air Lines with responsibility for Delta's global jet fuel supply as well as the integration of the Monroe Refinery into the Delta supply chain.
 He was previously Senior Vic-President of Total Petrochemicals.
 Graeme is one of the most influencial people in his field.

 David is a leading political analyst and Professor of Politics at Ruskin College, Oxford.
 A prolific publisher, he has been involved in the study of every general election since 1952.
 He was made a CBE in 1991 and a fellow of the British Academy in 1994.

 Mary Butterwick OBE, Master of Science

-Mary is the founder of Butterwick Hospice Care Trust, which she set up after her husband, John, died of a brain tumour in 1979.
+Mary (sadly now deceased) was the founder of Butterwick Hospice Care Trust, which she set up after her husband, John, died of a brain tumour in 1979.
 It was the north east's first hospice and brought palliative care to Teesside and led to a purpose built hospice being constructed.
-Mary has won various accolades including the Tees Valley Woman of Achievement award, Freedom of the Borough of Stockton on Tees and an OBE in 2003.
+Mary won various accolades including the Tees Valley Woman of Achievement award, Freedom of the Borough of Stockton on Tees and an OBE in 2003.

 Professor James Caldwell, DSc , Doctor in Professional Achievement